 The species is characterized by delayed female maturation, relatively low fecundity, low recruitment, and long generation times.
-Snapping turtles commonly experience low reproductive success due to extensive predation on their eggs, but females produce large clutches and may live and reproduce for several decades, so they usually eventually produce offspring that join the breeding population (NatureServe 2015).
+Snapping turtles commonly experience low reproductive success due to extensive predation on their eggs (NatureServe 2015).
 In Algonquin Park, for example, the probability of a snapping turtle embryo surviving to sexual maturity is less than 0.1% (COSEWIC 2008).